tetonbl4/tetongard/README.md

 - On non-coastal zones, colonization and building costs are 50% more expensive -> 20%

-- Seeresses production = 3 wyrd -> 3.1 wyrd

-*an attempt to remove the situation with 4.9 wyrd with the loss of the fish production boost

 - "Road To Valhalla" = valkyrie cost 120 gold -> 90 gold

 - Valkyrie gives only -1 wyrd and healing faster (like a bear's Kaija)